Yehorchenkov/bison_lms_11ty/src/notes/climate-change.md

 Change (IPCC) has repeatedly emphasized the human influence on global warming.
-Current status and trends have been synthesized and reported especially for the policy-makers most recently in March 2023 by IPCC[^1].
+Current status and trends have been synthesized and reported especially for the policy-makers most recently in March 2023 by [IPCC](https://www.ipcc.ch/report/ar6/syr/).

 2. Temperature Rise: Global temperatures have been rising over the past century, and the rate of warming has accelerated in recent decades.
-The IPCC\'s Fifth Assessment Report (AR5) stated that the average global surface temperature has increased by about 0.85 degrees Celsius since the late 19th century, with most of the warming occurring since the 1970s.
+The IPCC's Fifth Assessment Report (AR5) stated that the average global surface temperature has increased by about 0.85 degrees Celsius since the late 19th century, with most of the warming occurring since the 1970s.